Do I need to have my dog restrained in the car?

 Be prepared for travelling with your Dog

 Here is a Fabric Pet Carrier.
 Very comfortable for your Dog, this one even includes a washable blanket.
-These are very attractive, easy to clean and this model is available in a variety of sizes from small (for Dog breeds like Chihuahua & Pomeranian) right up to XXL (Dog breeds like Husky & Labrador!
+These are very attractive.
+They are easy to clean and this model is available in a variety of sizes.
+Starting small (for Dog breeds like Chihuahua & Pomeranian) right up to XXL (Dog breeds like Husky & Labrador!
 These Pet carriers are very good value for money, and very versatile.

 This is a Dog cage more suitable for the car cargo/boot area.
-It has a slope which helps utilise the space more efficiently, and also a better option to look at if you own a hatchback car, as the rear windscreen/hatch wouldn’t close if you use a square cage.
+It does have a slope, which helps to utilise the space more efficiently.
+Also a better option to look at if you own a hatchback car, as the rear windscreen/hatch wouldn’t close if you use a square cage.
 (Yeah, we found out the expensive way…oops)

-Metal Dog cages are often more sturdy than a Fabric ones, and it’s often easier to make them secure to your car’s anchor points in the cargo/boot area, for added safety.
+Metal Dog cages are more often, more sturdy than a Fabric ones, and it’s often easier to secure them to your car’s anchor points in the cargo/boot area, for added safety.

 The metal Dog cage shown here is from Ellie Bo.
 They include a Fleece liner/cage mat and are available in different sizes too.